 2.27 Each Study Group may adopt draft Recommendations.
 The draft Recommendations shall be approved according to the provisions of § 10.
 Additionally, each Study Group is encouraged to update, and should continue to review the maintained Recommendations with proper justification for old ones and, if they are found no longer necessary, should propose their deletion.
 (See § 11.)

-2.28 Each Study Group may adopt draft Questions for approval in accordance with the provisions of § 3.
+Reason: it is proposed to simplify the approval of Questions by giving this authority to each Study Group.

 2.29 Each Study Group may also adopt draft Resolutions for approval by the Radiocommunication Assembly.

-2.30 Each Study Group may approve Decisions, Opinions, Handbooks, Reports, and editorially updated Recommendations.
-The Study Group may authorize the approval of Handbooks, e.g. by the Working Party concerned.3 Questions to be studied by the Study Groups
+2.30 Each Study Group may approve Questions, Decisions, Opinions, Handbooks, Reports, and editorially updated Recommendations.
+The Study Group may authorize the approval of Handbooks, e.g. by the Working Party concerned.

+Reason: it is proposed to simplify the approval of Questions by giving this authority to each Study Group.

+3 Matters to be studied by the Study Groups

+Reason: to emphasize that studies within the Study Groups can be performed with or without Questions.

 3.1 In accordance with No. 129 of the Convention new or revised Questions referred to the Radiocommunication Assembly by the Plenipotentiary Conference, any other conference, the Council or the Radio Regulations Board shall be studied.

 3.2 Concerning Questions submitted in accordance with § 3.1, the Director shall, as soon as possible, consult with the Study Group Chairmen and Vice-Chairmen and shall determine the appropriate Study Group to which the Question shall be assigned, and the urgency for the studies.

 3.3 In accordance with Article 11, Nos.
-149 and 149A of the ITU Convention and Resolution ITU-R 5, studies may also be undertaken without Questions, on matters within the scope of the Study Group.
+149 and 149A of the ITU Convention and Resolution ITU-R 5, studies may also be undertaken without Questions, on matters within the scope of the Study Group defined in Resolution ITU-R 4.

+Reason: editorial clarification.

-3.4 Other new or revised Questions, proposed within Study Groups, may be adopted by a Study Group and approved:
+3.4 Other new or revised Questions may be approved by a Study Group.

-– by the Radiocommunication Assembly (see Resolution ITU-R 5);

-– by consultation in the interval between Radiocommunication Assemblies, after adoption by a Study Group.

-The process for approval by consultation shall be the same as that used for Recommendations in § 10.4.
+Reason: it is proposed to simplify the approval of Questions by giving this authority to each Study Group.

 3.5 Each Question shall be assigned to only one Study Group.

 3.6 The Study Group Chairman, in consultation with the Vice-Chairmen, shall, to the extent possible, assign the Question to a single Working Party or Task Group or, dependent upon the urgency of a new Question, shall propose the establishment of a new Task Group, (see § 2.7), or shall decide to refer the Question to the next Study Group meeting.
 In order to avoid duplication of effort, in cases where a Question is relevant to more than one Working Party, a specific Working Party responsible for consolidating and coordinating the texts shall be identified.

-3.7 Each Study Group shall identify, to the Director, Questions that may be suppressed because studies have been completed, may no longer be necessary or have been superseded.
-The Director shall consult Member States for approval of their suppression under the same procedure given in § 3.4 above or shall forward relevant proposals to the next Radiocommunication Assembly, with justification for the action.4 Preparations for World (and Regional) Radiocommunication Conferences
+3.7 Each Study Group shall periodically review Questions within its mandate and decide on Questions that may be suppressed because studies have been completed, may no longer be necessary or have been superseded.
+In particular, Study Groups may delete Questions having received no study contributions during 24 months.

+Reason: it is proposed to simplify the suppression of Questions by giving this authority to each Study Group.

+4 Preparations for World (and Regional) Radiocommunication Conferences

 4.1 The procedures outlined in Resolution ITU-R 2 apply to the preparation for World Radiocommunication Conferences (WRCs).
 As appropriate, they may be adapted by a Radiocommunication Assembly to apply to the case of a Regional Radiocommunication Conference (RRC).